 Decode the regulatory genome

 We are entering a new era in genomics with exciting opportunities for computation-driven discovery.
-Our aim is to explore the new possibilities of what computation can do for biomedical science, from understanding sequence-based regulations to the evolution of genomes and their impact to diseases.
+Our aim is to explore the new possibilities of what computation can do for biomedical science, from understanding sequence-based regulation to the evolution of genomes and their impact on disease.

-We develop machine learning and AI methods for biomedical research.
+We develop machine learning and AI methods to understand biology.

 Evolution of Regulatory Genome